Poisson Hail on a Wireless Ground

-The previous construction leverages the memoryless property of the exponential distribution.
+The previous construction leverages the memoryless property of the exponential distribution of the interarrival time.
 It can easily be extended to the case where the arrival process is a renewal process without multiplicity (rather than a Poisson point process) where the inter-arrival times $t_{i+1}-t_i$ are assumed to be i.i.d. and strictly positive with a finite mean, by adding in the induction a supplementary state variable for the remaining time to the next arrival.
-All steps and results of the last subsection then hold for this case. {{It is also easy to extend this framework to the case where footprints are random compact sets that contain balls. }}
+All the steps and results of the last subsection then hold for this case. {{It is also easy to extend this framework to the case where footprints are random compact sets that contain balls. }}